Great Things to Do Near Casa Francigena

 Lago di Vico

 Like a secret hidden lake, Lake Vico (due south) is on a smaller scale to Lake Bolsena.
 Formed in the crater of an old volcano, it is surrounded by forest-covered slopes.
-The area is a nature reserve, and lots of possibilities for walking.
+The area is a nature reserve, with lots of possibilities for walking.
 For those who prefer to drive, take the Via Ciminia, which is a scenic road along the top of the crater’s ridges.

-Villa Lante
+The Gardens of Villa Lante

-Near to Viterbo is the 16th C Villa Lante, famous for its beautiful gardens.
+Near to Viterbo is the 16th century Villa Lante, famous for its beautiful gardens.
 It was built for Cardinal Francesco De Gambara and is set in a park covering 20 hectares.
 Keen gardeners will delight in the grounds, which are truly spectacular.
-Fountains, grottos, stone terraces and staircases, sculptures, wooded areas, outdoor dining areas, parkland, all of this can be found here in what has been described as a fine example of the best period in the history of garden design: the Mannerist phase of the Italian renaissance.
+Fountains, grottos, stone terraces and staircases, sculptures, wooded areas, outdoor dining areas, parkland, all of this can be found here in what has been described as a fine example of the best period in the history of garden design: the Mannerist phase of the Italian Renaissance.

-Hot Springs
+Hot springs

 Volsinii and the Mercatello Amphitheatre